tylergreenwald0518/website/README.md

 Food Touring
 Shopping at the Domain

-My Favorites:
-1. Paddle boarding
-2. Brewery Touring
-3. Bat Bridge
+My Favorites include paddle boarding, Brewery Touring, and the Bat Bridge

 Some ideas from outside sources:
 Top Things to do in Austin, Texas (http://www.austincityguide.com/things-to-do)